Chapter 1

 “Cool,” she confirms, embarking on a slow and somewhat unsteady journey to the bar.

 Medic watches her pull up next to the target and attract his attention.
-She looks directly at him as she speaks, almost like she’s carrying on a conversation, except that he’s not saying anything.
+She looks directly at him as she speaks, almost like she’s carrying on a conversation except that it seems to be one-sided.

 Medic doesn’t understand why she’s still hanging around at the bar until he sees that she’s being handed a cocktail, at which point she leaves.
 As she departs back for their table the man remains seemingly oblivious to her presence, as though she’d never been there.